Tenth Avenue North: Final projects (2019-2021)

 After the amicable departures of Jamison and Shirley, the band decided to scale back the number of shows they were playing in order to spend more time at home with their families.

-In August 2019, the band released their sixth full length album, No Shame.
-The band released singles, "Greater Than All My Regrets", "No Shame" and "Paranoia" in the months leading up to the album's release.
-Donehey said the song Greater than All My Regrets was inspired by the realization that "while we were doing half as many shows, and still paying our bills...I was filled with regret.
+In August 2019, the band released their sixth full-length album, No Shame.
+The band released singles "Greater Than All My Regrets", "No Shame", and "Paranoia" in the months leading up to the album's release.
+Donehey said the song "Greater than All My Regrets" was inspired by the realization that "while we were doing half as many shows, and still paying our bills...I was filled with regret.
 I could have made this decision a long time ago.
 I could have missed less birthday parties and less recitals,” the father of four daughters says.
 “I could have been there, and I was beating myself up.
 I really felt like I heard God just whisper in my ear, ‘Hey Mike, it’s okay.
 I’m greater than all your regrets.’
 That song has been really helpful for me dealing with my own personal regrets.”
 The song featured guest vocals from Donehey's sister, Kanene Pipkin of the band The Lone Bellow.
 The title track also features a guest appearance from The Young Escape.

 In early 2020, Donehey proposed to Juarez and Owen taking a break to spend time with his family and not touring in the fall.
-Juarez said he was getting ready to depart the band to pursue a full time career in real estate, and Owen mentioned a desire to move to Florida and produce and write music full time.
-So in February 2020, the band announced their upcoming "Finally Living Tour" would be their final tour before disbanding after twenty years.
+Juarez said he was getting ready to depart the band to pursue a full-time career in real estate, and Owen mentioned a desire to move to Florida and produce and write music full time.
+So in February 2020, the band announced that their upcoming "Finally Living Tour" would be their final tour before disbanding after two decades.
 They wrote, "After twenty years, we are all dreaming new dreams, and it’s time to encourage one another to go.
 Go and do all that is in our hearts to do."
-Due to the COVID-19 pandemic, all the concerts after March 12 were postponed and ultimately cancelled.
+Due to the COVID-19 pandemic, all the concerts after March 12 were postponed and ultimately canceled.

 The band released their final album, Unplugged for the People, a collection of acoustic versions of 10 of their greatest hits, in October 2020.

-The band later announced that Donehey, Owen, Juarez, Shirley, and Jamison would reunite for two final farewell shows in Orlando, Florida in April 2021.
+The band later announced that Donehey, Owen, Juarez, Shirley, and Jamison would reunite for two final farewell shows in Orlando, Florida, in April 2021.
 The first show featured 13 of the 15 previous Tenth Avenue North band members recounting the history of the band with songs and storytelling.
 The second show was the final concert for the band, signifying the end of Tenth Avenue North after 21 years.
 At the time of their disbanding, Donehey began a solo career; Owen began working as a music producer; Juarez pursued a career in real estate; Shirley pursued business ventures with his wife; and Jamison continued at Compassion International.